jillcusick/Player-Notify/README.md

 ### 1. Clone this repo to your desktop

-### 2. Update game_schedule.py
+### 2. Ongoing: Update game_schedule.py

 Add the event_id, date, and times for any events you want notifications for under GAME_SCHEDULE in game_schedule.py.
 You can find the event_id (game_id) within the URL on the ESPN event page, which is also available prior to the game.
 E.g. https://www.espn.com/womens-college-basketball/game/_/gameId/401817390/notre-dame-uconn.
+You can add new games at any time.

 ### 3. Register for Pushover API and download app